SAKryukov/dotnet-solution-structure/articles/article0.md

 ## Compatibility and Testing

 The solution requires .NET version 5 or later.
-The build is based on <dotnet> and batch build, it does not require Visual Studio or any other IDE.
+The build is based on .NET and batch build, it does not require Visual Studio or any other IDE.

 Tested on .NET 5 and 7.